gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 ## BJT Leakage Currents

+BJTs do not act as perfect switches.
+When "off", a small amount of leakage current will flow depending on the applied voltage to each of it's terminals.
+Leakage currents for BJT are normally in the `\(nA\)` range.
+For many applications, this amount of leakage does not effect the operation in any significant way.
+However, for certain applications such as extremely low-power devices and low-current measurement circuits, some `\(nA\)` of leakage can be large enough to cause issues.

+There are three main leakage parameters specified in BJT datasheets, which are explained in detail below.
+Most leakage currents exponentially increase with temperature.

+### Icbo

-* \(I_{cbo}\): Collector-base cut-off.
-This is the leakage from the collector to base with the emitter open-circuit (i.e. not connected to anything).
+`\(I_{cbo}\)` (collector-base cut-off current) is the leakage from the collector to base with the emitter open-circuit (i.e. not connected to anything).
 The `o` stands for "open".
 This essentially the leakage current of the collector-base diode with reverse bias.
+It is the most common leakage current value (if any) that you'll find on a BJTs datasheet.
+The onsemi BC547BTF gives a `\(I_{cbo,max} = 15nA \)` in it's datasheet[^bib-onsemi-bc546-ds].

+### Iceo

-* \(I_{ceo}\): The leakage from collector to emitter with the base open-circuit.
+`\(I_{ceo}\)` (collector-emitter cut-off current) is the leakage current from collector to emitter with the base open-circuit.
+JEDEC calls this the _collector cut-off current, base open_[^bib-jedec-iceo].
+Not commonly listed on datasheets.

+### Ices

-* \(I_{ces}\): The leakage from collector to emitter with the base connected to the emitter (the s stands for "shorted").
+`\(I_{ces}\)` is the leakage from collector to emitter with the base connected to the emitter (the s stands for "shorted").
+Not commonly listed on datasheets.

-Values exponentially increase with temperature.

 ## Transistor Testers